UPDATED For 2020!

 Reason #1: Keep Your Stuff Private

-Think of privacy as not letting anyone stand over your shoulder and watch what you do.
 In this case, the most common “person” standing over your shoulder is actually your Internet Service Provider (ISP).

-And make no mistake, they are very interested in your streaming habits.
+Make no mistake, they are very interested in your streaming habits.

 If you’re a cord-cutter, they want to know.
 Once they know you’re a cord-cutter, your ISP is going to charge you insanely high fees.